jetperch/jls/README.md

 * Annotations
   * Global (UTC time)
   * Attached to signals
+  * Support for text, marker, binary, and JSON.
+* User data
+  * Arbitrary data included in the same file.
-  * Support for text and marker
+  * Support for text, binary, and JSON.
 * Reliability
   * File data still accessible in the case of improper program termination.
   * In case of file corruption, uncorrupted data is still accessible.